reborg/lisp-history-talk/20220512-juxt-conf/slides/02-from-lisp-to-common-lisp.md

 # Lesson Learned

 * Importance of theoretical foundations
-* Expressiveness liberating from low level details
+* Expressiveness freedom from low level details
-* Flexibility in extensions which are similar to the core
+* Flexible extensions similar to the core language
 * Interactive and incremental nature
+* Pivotal to fundamental innovation